 - Blood in stool or urine

-It is really important for cat owners to keep a close eye on “what’s normal” with your own cat and be conscious of changes.
+Cat owners need to keep a close eye on “what’s normal” with their own cat and be conscious of changes.
 Even the smallest thing like stopping greeting you at the door can be a sign that your cat is not well.

 What are some common cat diseases?

-- Cat flu is extremely common and is caused by a number of viruses and bacteria.
-The most common causes are Feline herpes virus (FHV), feline calicivirus (FCV), Feline Reovirus, Bordetella Bronchiseptica and Feline Chlamydophila.
+- Cat flu is extremely common and is caused by several viruses and bacteria.
+The most common causes are Feline herpesvirus (FHV), feline calicivirus (FCV), Feline Reovirus, Bordetella Bronchiseptica and Feline Chlamydophila.
 Symptoms include a runny nose, fever, sneezing, eye discharge, loss of appetite.